Generic Name: itraconazole (i-tra-KOE-na-zole)

 - Itraconazole capsules may cause dizziness.
 Do not drive, operate machinery, or do anything else that could be dangerous until you know how you react to itraconazole capsules.
 Using itraconazole capsules alone, with certain other medicines, or with alcohol may lessen your ability to drive or perform other potentially dangerous tasks.

-- Itraconazole capsules is effective only against fungi.
+- Itraconazole capsules are effective only against fungi.
 It is not effective for treating viral infections (eg, the common cold).

 - It is important to use itraconazole capsules for the full course of treatment.
 Failure to do so may decrease the effectiveness of itraconazole capsules and may increase the risk that the fungus will no longer be sensitive to itraconazole capsules and will not be able to be treated by this or certain other antibiotics in the future.